Preparing for Your First Pet

 Choose the Right Pet

 First, you need to choose the best pet for your home, schedule, and personality.
-You can’t have a large, excitable dog in a small apartment or one that requires several daily walks if you’re going to be too busy to go for them.
+You can’t have a large, excitable dog in a small flat or one that requires several daily walks if you’re going to be too busy to go for them.
 You also can’t have a pet that is going to leave hair everywhere if you or someone close to you has allergies.

 British veterinary clinic Vets4Pets has a useful tool to determine what the best pet is for you, taking into account your space, budget, living conditions, and free time.
 Do not simply get the pet you want despite it not fitting into your lifestyle.
 Even if you are feeding them and have provided a safe environment, it is cruel to not allow a pet the space, exercise, and socialization they need.
 Dogs are pack animals and, as such, need your time and attention.
 Left on their own for long periods of time, your dog may develop nervous habits such as peeing indoors or barking and whining through the night.
 These are signs of separation anxiety and will require considerable time, training, and patience to remedy.